reduxjs/react-redux/docs/introduction/quick-start.md

 ## `Provider` and `connect`

-React-Redux provides `<Provider />`, which makes the Redux store available to the rest of your app:
+React Redux provides `<Provider />`, which makes the Redux store available to the rest of your app:

 ```js
 import React from "react";